Flash-X/flash-x.io/pages/events.md

 3:00-3:30    -- Break

-3:30-4:15    -- Mihoja and changes to Flash-X to use it
+3:30-4:15    -- Milhoja and changes to Flash-X to use it

 4:15-5:00    -- Code generation and putting it all together